AcidicVoid/extraction-derby-2/README.md

 ```

 ## Support
-Reverse engineering is a lot of work, even with some AI support for data analysis.
+Reverse engineering is a lot of work, even with AI support.
 If you’d like to support me, feel free to toss me a coin for a tea or a burger.
 Thanks a lot for considering!